DevOpsAutomationLabs/ELM_Velocity/README.md

-# DevOps Velocity and ELM Lab Exercise
+# DevOps Velocity and ELM Lab Demonstration

-## Lab Scenarios
+## Demo Scenarios

-The Lab is divided into two sections;
+The Demo is divided into two sections spanning multiple use cases:
 1. ### Integrating DevOps Velocity with ELM to address Business Challenges
     * Optimize the flow of artifact types, managed in EWM and DOORs, to improve team productivity.
     * Eliminate guess work and use data to make better investment decisions for process improvement.